w-klijn/cascaded_exploding_bar_chart/README.md

             label printing is controlled.
 Also offset might needs to be adapted

 ## Typesetting

+Typesetting is controlled by changing the variables in the global variable 'exp_barch_tp_set' (A global,I know, I know).
-Typesetting is done by changing the settings in the global var exp_barch_tp_set.
-This should be done before calling cascaded_exploding_barcharts
+Default typesetting is for the default matplotlib figure size and of a simple nature changing the typesetting should be done before calling cascaded_exploding_barcharts()

     Control features (True/False):
         box_label: Print the labels in the boxes